eth-educators/eth-docker-docs/website/docs/Support/SwitchClient.md

 ### 1. Choose a new consensus client

 - Reconfigure the stack, either with `nano .env` or `./ethd config`, and choose a new consensus client and the same execution client.
 Make sure to choose "checkpoint sync" so the consensus client can sync in minutes.
+- Optional: If you set the advanced options `CL_EXTRAS` or `VC_EXTRAS` in `.env`, edit them to conform to the parameters of the new client.
 - `./ethd up`
 - `./ethd logs -f consensus` and verify it went through checkpoint sync and is following chain head